 Advising for the Biology Major

-Biology majors should plan to start the three-course introductory sequence during their freshman or sophomore year.
+Biology majors should plan to start the three-course introductory sequence during their first or second year.
 These courses need to be taken in order; however, majors can start the sequence either in the fall or the winter term.
-Intermediate level biology courses require completion of BIOL 150, so students wishing to take intermediate-level courses in the sophomore year should complete BIOL 150 during the freshman year.
+Intermediate level biology courses require completion of BIOL 150, so students wishing to take intermediate-level courses in the second year should complete BIOL 150 during the first year.
 Students with a strong background in chemistry who pass the on-line chemistry placement exam could begin with CHEM 116 in term I.

 Students who have earned AP or IB credit in biology are not exempt from the introductory courses.
-The only means to skip BIOL 130 and/or BIOL 150 is to pass the appropriate exemption exam given during Welcome Week.
+Students can take a departmental exemption exam for either BIOL 130 and/or BIOL 150 if they feel well qualified based on previous coursework.

-Contact the program chair, Jodi Sedlock (firstname.lastname@example.org), for more information.
+Contact the program chair, Bart De Stasio (email@example.com), for more information.